PROFIT: Projection-based Test in Longitudinal Functional Data: Simulation study

 \subsection{Assessing performance of the test}

-\textbf{Size}: Table~\ref{tab: proposed only} shows the empirical Type-1 error rate of the PROFIT for nominal levels $\alpha=0.01,0.05,0.1,0.15$ across different sample size $n$ and sparsity levels of the repeated measures $m_i$.
-The estimates and the standard error (in the parenthesis) are obtained based on $10,000$ simulations.
+\textbf{Size}: Quantile plots of ordered p-values obtained from the pseudo-likelihood ratio test versus the quantiles of Uniform$[0,1]$ distribution under the null hypothesis is presented in Section~\ref{sec: supp_validity_pvalues} of the Supplement, suggesting that the asymptotic null distribution of $\widehat{pLRT}_{N,k}$ in Theorem~\ref{theorem: pLRTnulldist} also has good finite sample properties.
+Table~\ref{tab: proposed only} shows the empirical Type-1 error rate of the PROFIT for nominal levels $\alpha=0.01,0.05,0.1,0.15$ across different sample size $n$ and sparsity levels of the repeated measures $m_i$.
+Estimates and standard error (in parentheses) are obtained based on $10,000$ simulations.
 As the sample size gets larger ($n \geq 150$), the empirical size of the test are within twice standard error of the stipulated nominal level $\alpha$.
 However, we observe a slight inflation of the size of PROFIT when the sample size is $n=100$ and there are between 8 to 12 profiles per subject.
 As the number of curves per subject increases ($m_i$ is between 15 to 20), the test shows a correct empirical size even for $n=100$.
-This slight inflation is the result of poor quality estimation of the covariance of the projections, and as a result of the eigenfunctions, in this situation; Table~\ref{tab: proposed only all} of Appendix C confirms that when the true eigenfunctions are used instead, PROFIT maintains the correct nominal size.
-In the supplementary material we study the size of the other competitors (see Table \ref{tab: size for all competitive methods}), and we summarize the result here. \verb|ZC-MT| fails to maintain the size when there are few curves per subject ($m_i$ is between 8 to 12) even for large sample sizes $n=400$; the performance does improve with increasing the number of curves per subject.
+This slight inflation is the result of poor quality estimation of the covariance of the projections, and as a result of the eigenfunctions, in this situation; Table~\ref{tab: proposed only all} in Section~\ref{sec: supp_additional_res_ZCMT_ZCBT} of the Supplement confirms that when the true eigenfunctions are used instead, PROFIT maintains the correct nominal size.
+We also study the size of the other competitors (see Table \ref{tab: size for all competitive methods} in Section~\ref{sec: supp_additional_res_ZCMT_ZCBT} of Supplement), and summarize the result here. \verb|ZC-MT| fails to maintain the size when there are few curves per subject ($m_i$ is between 8 to 12) even for large sample sizes $n=400$; the performance does improve with increasing the number of curves per subject.
 In contrast, \verb|ZC-BT| shows a conservative behavior for all the sample sizes $n$ and number of curves per subject $m_i$ studied.